 - The Trillium Festival is hosted by the Friends of Tryon Creek State Natural Area, annually on the first weekend in April.

-- Audubon Society of Portland host a plant sale annually in mid May.
+- Audubon Society of Portland hosts a plant sale annually in mid May.

-- Tryon Creek Watershed Council holds an annual native plant sale each fall -- a good time of year to get natives established.
+- Tryon Creek Watershed Council holds an annual native plant sale in spring.

 ...a common question at the WRC.
 See Dogs for the Environment.

 - See the SWNI/Watershed Resource Center Stormwater Workshops and Resources page.